Data-Science-East-AFrica/Python-Boot-Camp-Capstone-Project/README.md

 ### Introduction

-This capstone project should take a maximum of 7 days.Therefore as a learner, you need to plan yourself well.:
+This capstone project should take a maximum of 7 days.Therefore as a learner, you need to plan yourself well.

 ### Web Application Project